What Are Common Truck Accident Injuries?

 Truck Accident Injury & Fatality Statistics

 The facts above reveal one thing: preventable truck accidents are unfairly changing lives and, in the worst cases, taking them away.
-When a person survives a truck accident, they'll likely have serious injuries that require extensive treatment and can last a lifetime.
+When a person survives a truck accident, they'll likely have serious injuries that can last a lifetime.

 What Is a Catastrophic Trucking Injury?

 A catastrophic injury permanently affects the victim's quality of living.
 For instance, a spine injury could leave the victim paralyzed, which would leave them needing extensive medical attention for the rest of their life.

 - Orthopedic injuries

 Detailed further down on this page, each of these injuries are serious and are often life-changing.
 When a person sustains any type of injury during a truck accident they weren't at fault for, they deserve compensation for the medical care, lost wages, cost of future care, and any other damages they've experienced.

 One of the most serious injuries caused by truck accidents is amputation.
 Sometimes it can be caused directly by the accident and other times it comes as a result of injuries sustained in the accident.
 Amputation can occur instantaneously because of the force of a truck accident.
 Most commonly, a limb is damaged to such a degree that it must be removed later by surgery.
 Whatever the case, amputation changes a person's life forever.

 There are few injuries as catastrophic as an amputation, which refers to the removal of any extremity such as a foot or entire leg.
 There are several ways in which an amputation can occur, but the most common are an accident.
 While a limb may be severed during the course of an accident by an enormous amount of pressure, it is also possible that tissue / nerve damage to the extremities is so severe that surgical amputation is required.